Kevin-Lago/java-guide/4-advanced_java/0-annotations/README.md

 @interface InjectedProfile {}
 ```

 - We can also create our own custom Annotations!
-Lets look at an example of a MarkerAnnotation.
+Lets look at an example of a Marker Annotation.

+- Here we're defining an annotation ```MarkerAnnotation``` which will be used during runtime and ????

 ```java
 @Retention(RetentionPolicy.RUNTIME)